Mortgage Payoff Statement: Everything You Need To Know

 Other Ways To Know What You Owe

-You can even act on that information, but don’t be surprised if it wasn’t entirely accurate.
-Since it’s only verbal, you take a risk by treating it as fact.
-However, it is a valuable way to get the ball rolling until you find the exact amount.
+You can even act on that information, but don’t be surprised if it isn’t entirely accurate.
+Since the information given to you hasn’t been formalized in writing, you take a risk by treating it as fact.
+However, it is a valuable way to get the ball rolling until you find out the exact amount required for loan payoff.

-The next steps in your loan may be some of the most crucial.
+The next steps on your loan may be some of the most crucial.
 Before you act, learn more about the process and what you should consider when paying off your mortgage early.

 Related Resources